match-studio/5-LED-Snake-Game-for-beginners/README.md

 Still have questions?
 Open an issue in the repository or leave a comment.
 I'll answer as soon as possible.

+## Did you like this project?
+If it was useful to you, please give me a star so I can get energy for the next projects!
 ## 🤝 Contributing

 You can help make this project better.
 Here are some ways to contribute: